 Alternatively, you could say a contribution to a DAF is an effective bunching of deductions.

-The White Coat Investor gave two years’ worth of his normal charitable contributions in 2017 and does not plan to give enough in 2018 to itemize deductions, and he will take the standard deduction instead.
+The White Coat Investor gave two years’ worth of his normal charitable contributions in 2017 and didn’t give enough in 2018 to itemize deductions, taking the standard deduction instead.

 While it’s true that Vanguard Charitable has a $500 minimum grant, both Fidelity Charitable and Schwab Charitable allow you to grant as little as $50 at a time.

 Funding a DAF now makes a ton of sense if you plan to take the standard deduction in the future.